Pancreatic Cancer

 • Getting a biopsy for histological proof

-• Placing a plastic or metal stent to relieve blockage in the bile duct
+• Placing a plastic or metal stent to relieve blockage in the bile or pancreatic duct

 Percutaneous transhepatic cholangiography (PTC)